 It's important to realise that modern marketing is about a journey of understanding, and that conversion optimisation is not just a once-off project.
 This ongoing process means you should continually be examining areas of potential improvement and testing alternatives to get the most potential from your conversion strategies.

 How are you going to ensure that some of your hard work and efforts are going to pay off?
-A good solution is making sure your content/marketing offers are rock-solid and tailored to boost conversions.
+A good solution is making sure your high-value content/marketing offers are rock-solid and tailored to boost conversions.